 Blessings of Peace and Joy,

-The sermon was so great that as soon as I read it, I jumped up and emailed the good Rev. Michael Scott who graciously gave permission to run it on Shirt of Flame.
-So here it is.
+I jumped up and emailed the good Rev. Michael Scott who graciously gave permission to run:

 “Don’t Be Amazed”